rectangle0123/web/static/media/home.792a91f65d595765f65e.md

 ## Inquiries

-If you have any inquiries or questions, please feel free to reach out to me at the email address on the left.
+If you have any inquiries or questions, please feel free to reach out to me at the email address on the right or below.